Gamesville

-Gamesville was a casual gaming portal founded in 1995 in Boston, Massachusetts by Steven Kane, Stuart Roseman and John Furse.
+Gamesville is a casual gaming portal founded in 1995 in Boston, Massachusetts by Steven Kane, Stuart Roseman and John Furse.
 Gamesville was acquired in 1999 by Web portal Lycos for $232 million in stock.
-Gamesville’s tagline was "Wasting your time since 1996".
+Gamesville's tagline is "Wasting your time since 1996".

 History

 Founded on a minimal capital base, Gamesville operated not just as a games provider but as a targeted marketing operation, offering free games and prizes to members as a way to attract large numbers of users while tailoring their proprietary games to meet the demands of advertisers.
 To play, members must provide demographic information; in turn, members would receive targeted ads based on the demographics provided.
 Gamesville pioneered the use of interstitial advertising as a method of monetizing game players.